 In some cases, the other lips, the labia majora, may be larger than is comfortable.
 This can be physically or emotionally uncomfortable for a woman.
 Dr. DeRoberts removes an elliptical-pattern piece of tissue through a small, hidden incision.

 Risks Associated with Labiaplasty

-Patients need to restrict their activity to low-key choices for the first five days.
+Patients need to restrict their activity to low-key choices for the first two to five days.
 There will be some swelling and pain that can be lessened with icing for 20 minutes on and then 20 off.
 Exercise will generally have to wait for two to three weeks.
 Sexual intercourse needs to wait for at least 4-6 weeks after your surgery.
 Engaging in sex too soon presents a risk of tearing the incisions.
 Tampons need to be avoided for six weeks, as well.
-Trim labiaplasty may offer faster recovery times, as Dr. DeRoberts will discuss with you.

 Does labiaplasty reduce sensation?

 This is a risk with labiaplasty, although a relatively small one.
 Most women report less chafing and physical discomfort, improved sex life, and an overall boost in confidence after labiaplasty.

 Can I have labiaplasty if i still want children?

 This procedure is mostly cosmetic, addressing only the outer genitalia.
 It won’t impact pregnancy or childbirth at all.